 Section 2301(c)(2)(B) of the CARES Act permits an employer to use an alternative quarter to calculate gross receipts and the employer may determine if the decline in gross receipt tests is met for a calendar quarter in 2021 by comparing its gross receipts for the immediately preceding calendar quarter with those for the corresponding calendar quarter in 2019.
 Accordingly, for the first quarter of 2021, we elected to use our gross receipts for the fourth calendar quarter of 2020 compared to our gross receipts for the fourth calendar quarter of 2019.
-As a result of our election to use an alternative quarter, we qualified for the ERC in the first and second quarters of 2021 because our gross receipts decreased by more than 20% from the first and second quarters of 2019.
-As a result of averaging 100 or fewer full-time employees in 2019, all wages paid to employees in the first and second quarters of 2021 were eligible for the ERC.
+As a result of our election to use an alternative quarter, we qualified for the ERC in the first, second and third quarters of 2021 because our gross receipts decreased by more than 20% from the first, second and third quarters of 2019.
+As a result of averaging 100 or fewer full-time employees in 2019, all wages paid to employees in the first, second and third quarters of 2021 were eligible for the ERC.

 Accounting Standards Codification 105, "Generally Accepted Accounting Principles," describes the decision-making framework when no guidance exists in US GAAP for a particular transaction.
 Specifically, ASC 105-10-05-2 instructs companies to look for guidance for a similar transaction within US GAAP and apply that guidance by analogy.
 As such, forms of government assistance, such as the ERC, provided to business entities would not be within the scope of ASC 958, but it may be applied by analogy under ASC 105-10-05-2.
 We accounted for the Employee Retention Credit as a government grant in accordance with Accounting Standards Update 2013-06, Not-for-Profit Entities (Topic 958) ("ASU 2013-06") by analogy under ASC 105-10-05-2.
-Under this standard, government grants are recognized when the conditions on which they depend are substantially met.
+Under this standard, government grants are recognized when the conditions or conditions on which they depend are substantially met.
 The conditions for recognition of the ERC include, but are not limited to:

-- An entity has been adversely affected by the COVID-19 pandemic - We have not used qualifying payroll for both the Paycheck Protection Program and the ERC - · We incurred payroll costs to retain employees - The process for filing for the credit is an administrative task and not a barrier to receiving the credits
+- An entity has been adversely affected by the COVID-19 pandemic - We have not used qualifying payroll for both the Paycheck Protection Program and the ERC - We incurred payroll costs to retain employees - · The process for filing for the credit is an administrative task and not a barrier to receiving the credits

-During the six months ended June 30, 2021, we recorded an ERC benefit of \$\mathbb{T}\$13,268 in other income (expense), net in the our condensed consolidated statements of operations and as a current receivable in our condensed consolidated balance sheets as of June 30, 2021.
+During the three and nine months ended September 30, 2021, we recorded ERC benefits of \$62,253 and \$1,276,021, respectively in other income (expense), net in our condensed consolidated statements of operations.
+A current receivable in the amount of \$1,276,021 is included in our condensed consolidated balance sheet as of September 30, 2021.